loadsys/CakePHP-Shell-Scripts/README.md

 Then run `composer install` to pull this repo into your project.
 A `bin/` folder should be created in your project root with symlinks to all of the scripts from this package.

 **Note**: The `bin-dir` is non-standard and may cause conflicts with other composer packages that install "binaries".
-These scripts are all expect to live in `PROJECT_ROOT/bin` though so don't expect anything to work if you forgo the `bin-dir` setting in your project.
+The bundled scripts all expect to live in `PROJECT_ROOT/bin` though so don't expect anything to work if you forgo the `bin-dir` setting in your project.

 ## Contributing Improvements